-13. Data protection by design and default
+15. Data Protection by Design and Default

-We will put measures in place to show that we have integrated data protection into all of our data processing activities, including:
+Measures are in place to show that data protection has been integrated into all of our data processing activities, including:

-- Appointing a suitably qualified Senior Responsible Individual (SRI) and Quality Assurance Officer, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6). - Completing data protection impact assessments where the company's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the Quality Assurance Officer will advise on this process). - Conducting due diligence on all new suppliers that process personal data and ensuring that a data processing agreement is put in place. - Integrating data protection into internal documents including this policy, any related policies/procedures and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies/procedures and any other data protection matters; we will also keep a record of attendance. - Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant. - Appropriate safeguards being put in place if we transfer any personal data outside of the UK, where different data protection laws may apply. - Maintaining records of our processing activities, including: - For the benefit of data subjects, making available the name and contact details of our company and Senior Responsible Individual (SRI), and all information we are required to share about how we use and process their personal data (via our privacy notices). - For all personal data that we hold, maintaining an internal record of the type of data, type of data subject, how and why we are using the data, any third-party recipients, any transfers outside of the UK and the safeguards for those, retention periods and how we are keeping the data secure.
+- Appointing a suitably qualified Senior Responsible Individual (SRI) and Quality Assurance Officer, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6). - Completing data protection impact assessments (DPIAs) where the Company's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the Quality Assurance Officer will advise on this process). - Conducting due diligence on all new suppliers that process personal data and ensuring that a data processing agreement is put in place.

+- Integrating data protection into internal documents including this policy, any related policies / procedures and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies / procedures and any other data protection matters; we will also keep a record of attendance. - Regularly conducting reviews and audits to test our privacy measures and ensure compliance. - Appropriate safeguards being put in place if any personal data is transferred outside of the UK, where different data protection laws may apply. - Maintaining records of processing activities, including: - For the benefit of data subjects, making available the name and contact details of our company and Senior Responsible Individual (SRI), and all information required to be shared about how personal data is used and process (via our privacy notices). - For all personal data held, maintaining an internal record of the type of data, type of data subject, how and why the data is being used, any third-party recipients, any transfers outside of the UK and the safeguards for those, retention periods and how the data is kept secure.

-14. Data security and storage of records
+16. Data Security and Storage of Records

-We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
+Personal data will be protected and kept safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.